TheCreditPros/dev_framework_demo/docs/README.md

 # Essential commands
 ./ai-sdlc status     # Check if setup worked
-./ai-sdlc help       # Show all available commands
+./ai-sdlc explain "your error"  # NEW: Get detailed help for any issue ./ai-sdlc help       # Show all available commands
 ```

 ## 🤖 **What You Get Automatically**

 - **100% test coverage** - AI writes tests for you
 - **Automatic E2E tests** - Generated when you change UI components
 - **Code formatting** - Professional standards on every commit
 - **Quality gates** - Prevents bad code from being committed
 - **Credit repair compliance** - FCRA/FACTA patterns built-in